openmultiplayer/web/docs/scripting/functions/IsPlayerInGangZone.md

 :::warning

-This function is native to OMP and not SAMP.
-For use with SAMP, you will need YSF plugins.
+This function is for open.mp, not SA-MP.
+To use with SA-MP, you need the [YSF](https://github.com/IS4Code/YSF/releases) plugin.

 :::